 - A detailed history of need - Evidence that the arrangement is the student's normal way of working - In the case of a cognition and learning difficulty (such as dyslexia/dyscalculia) the student must be assessed by an internal and qualified assessor, no earlier than the start of Year 9.
-(We cannot use external private assessments as evidence of need).
+Please note that we cannot use external private assessments as evidence of need.

-Where possible, we work towards finalising Exam Access Arrangements by the end of Year 10.
+Where possible, we work towards finalising exam access arrangements by the end of Year 10.
 We subsequently work with students to support them in using their arrangements appropriately and effectively.